percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.streaming.rst

 repositories <installation>`.

-Using |xbstream| as a stream option, backups can be copied and compressed in parallel which can significantly speed up the backup process.
-In case backups were both compressed and encrypted, they'll need to decrypted first in order to be uncompressed.
+Using |xbstream| as a stream option, backups can be copied and compressed in parallel.
+This option can significantly improve the speed of the backup process.
+In case backups were both compressed and encrypted, they must be decrypted before they are uncompressed.

 .. include:: ../.res/contents/example.xbstream.txt